cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Timeout Upgrade Process

 It is possible for the channel upgrade process to stall indefinitely while trying to flush the existing packets.
 To protect against this, each chain sets a timeout when it moves into `FLUSHING`.
-If the counterparty has not completed the handshake within the expected time window, then the relayer can submit a timeout message to restore the channel to OPEN with the original parameters.
+If the counterparty has not completed flushing within the expected time window, then the relayer can submit a timeout message to restore the channel to OPEN with the original parameters.
 It will also write an error receipt so that the counterparty which has not moved to `FLUSHCOMPLETE` can also restore channel to OPEN with the original parameters.

 ```typescript
 function timeoutChannelUpgrade(